 This paper is the executive summary of a response to the March 2020 discussion paper from the Bank of England on a possible approach to the introduction of a Central Bank Digital Currency (CBDC).
 It is not sponsored by anybody; it is purely a personal opinion and any errors or omissions are entirely the author’s own responsibility.
 The full paper is available from the author.

 The core hypothesis is that CBDC as proposed would not succeed, fundamentally because it could not achieve the level of take-up by participants in the economy that would be needed to be able to achieve its aims.
-Whereas new payment technologies can grow quite successfully in a greenfield, for example Wechat pay and Alipay pay in China or in M-Pesa in Kenya.
+New payment technologies can grow quite successfully in a greenfield, for example Wechat pay and Alipay pay in China or M-Pesa in Kenya.
 Where there are existing payment mechanisms it’s very hard to achieve market share.
-For example, in 2008 SEPA payment schemes were introduced across European countries as an additional alternative to the domestic schemes.
-There was virtually no take-up whatsoever.
+For example, in 2008, SEPA payment schemes were introduced across European countries as an additional alternative to the domestic schemes.
+There was virtually no take-up of SEPA payments.
 SEPA only became used when the payments participants were coerced by a legal obligation to drop the domestic payment schemes and replace them by SEPA.
 Likewise even though contactless payments, first piloted in 2007, were a substantial improvement over cash payments their take-up was not achieved until given a massive nudge by Transport For London adoption in 2014.

 The second hypothesis is that even if the use of CBDC in some large scale could be achieved it would not create the benefits desired.

 - The second major hope is that CBDC would be an attraction as a risk-free asset in comparison to commercial bank money.
-This too seems implausible for the market that is aimed at in this paper (i.e. individuals and small businesses); they already have access to risk-free money in the form of commercial bank money underpinned by the deposit guarantee scheme.
+This seems implausible for the target market of this paper (i.e. individuals and small businesses); they already have access to risk-free money in the form of commercial bank money underpinned by the deposit guarantee scheme.

-- Finally, the hope that the CBDC platform would be the basis of an innovative digital ecosystem is highly improbable given that innovators would not prioritise BOE CDBC until it had a majority market share.
+- Finally, the hope that the CBDC platform would be the basis of an innovative digital ecosystem is highly improbable given that innovators would not prioritise Bank Of Englancd CDBC until it had a majority market share.
 Innovators already have a perfectly acceptable alternative in the form of Faster Payments and Open Banking, so CDBC will always be a secondary platform from their perspective.
-It offers nothing sufficiently different from a payment services provider’s point of view sufficient to prioritise developments for the CDBC platform versus the commercial bank money platforms.
+It offers nothing sufficiently different from a payment services provider’s point of view to prioritise developments for the CDBC platform over the commercial bank money platforms.